MybIce/MybIce.github.io/_pages/about.md

 My contributions include:

-- Designed an E-R model with 8 core entities.
+- Designed an E-R model with 8 core entities based on real-world MLS data.
-- Implemented primary-key and foreign-key constraints.
-- Wrote complex SQL queries involving nested JOINs and UNION ALL.
+- Implemented relational constraints and complex SQL queries involving nested JOINs and UNION ALL.
 - Built advanced views such as attack index and season standings.
-- Delivered a data reporting system for tactical and business analysis.

 <span class='anchor' id='honors-and-awards'></span>